Imam-Data/Imam-Data/README.md

-# Hi there, I'm a Junior Data Analyst!
+# Hi there, I'm a Junior Data Analyst! 👋

 ### Detail-Oriented & Results-Driven

 Building a career in data through practical execution.
-I specialize in cleaning messy data, querying databases with SQL, and building insightful dashboards.
+I specialize in transforming raw, messy data into actionable insights using SQL and building interactive dashboards in Excel.

 ---